 The Bible speaks, you decide.
-And please, no revisionists; a rod is actually a shepherd’s crook used to gently guide the sheep (children) along.
-The Bible says:
+And please, no revisionists who hilariously say that a “rod” is actually a shepherd’s crook used to gently guide the sheep (children) along.

 These verses are often used to justify the brutal, violent beating of children and teenagers.
-God demands obedience and those who refuse to obey should be beaten into submission.
-Through the centuries, countless Christian parents have used paddles, whips, hair brushes, books, belts, or anything else that was handy, to beat their children.
+God demands obedience, and children who refuse to obey should be beaten into submission.
+Through the centuries, countless Christian parents have used paddles, whips, hairbrushes, books, belts, or anything else that was handy, to beat their children.
 Better to beat them than lose them to the devil, right?

 I was a stern taskmaster.
 I believed the Bible laid out the pattern I had to follow IF there was to be any hope of my children turning out well.
 I can now say that my children turned out well DESPITE the whippings I gave them.
-Their love and respect for me and their forgiveness of me overwhelms me.
+Their love, respect, and forgiveness overwhelm me.
 I don’t deserve it.

 They know I was just doing what I thought God commanded me to do, but knowing that I inflicted unnecessary pain on my children is heartbreaking.
-I am often asked if I think all spanking is child abuse.
+I am often asked if I think all spanking — which is actually beating — is child abuse.
 In general, yes I do.
 I think there are better ways to discipline children than by hitting them.
-While I make some allowance for slapping a toddler’s hand, I do not think hitting, punching, or slapping a child is the best way to get them to obey.
+While I make some allowance for slapping a toddler’s hand now and again, I do not think hitting, punching, or slapping a child is the best way to get them to obey or conform.

-Yes, the Bible says ___________________and we who desire to live in a less violent world must be willing to say that the Bible is w-r-o-n-g.
-The authors of the Bible likely reflected the way children were disciplined during their time, but we have come to the place where we now know that beating children, for whatever reason, is not only unproductive, but it is also abuse.
+Yes, the Bible says ___________________, and we who desire to live in a less violent world must be willing to say that the Bible is w-r-o-n-g.
+The authors of the Bible likely reflected the way children were disciplined during their time, but we have come to the place where we now know that beating children, for whatever reason, is not only unproductive, but it is also abusive.

 If you are a parent with young children, how do you discipline your children?
 I am an old man, the product of an era gone by, an era when violence against children was the rule and not the exception.
 If we truly want to live a nonviolent way of life, it must begin with our treatment of those who are innocent, weak, and vulnerable.
 If you had to give discipline advice to a young father or mother, what would you tell them?
 Please share your advice in the comment section.